-- To achieve rated capacity and efficiency the compressor must be exposed to refrigerant for at least 24 hours prior to running and then must be run for a minimum of 12 hours. - The refrigerant charging charts are applicable to matched assemblies and at listed airflows for the indoor coil.
-Assemblies of indoor coils and outdoor units not listed are not recommended.
+- To achieve rated capacity and efficiency the compressor must be exposed to refrigerant for at least 24 hours prior to running and then must be run for a minimum of 12 hours. - The refrigerant cooling charging charts are applicable to units at rated factory airflows for the indoor coil.
 See Figure 10, Figure 11 (page 16), Figure 12, Figure 13 (page 17), Figure 14, Figure 15 (page 18).